PrefectHQ/prefect/docs/guides/deployment/daemonize-worker.md

 ## Prerequisites

-Here's what you'll need before proceeding:

 * An environment with a linux operating system with [systemd](https://systemd.io/) and Python 3.8 or later.
 * A superuser account (you can run `sudo` commands).
 * A Prefect Cloud account, or a local instance of a Prefect server running on your network.
-* A Prefect [deployment](/concepts/deployments/) with a [work pool](/concepts/work-pools/) your worker can connect to.
+* If daemonizing a worker, you'll need a Prefect [deployment](/concepts/deployments/) with a [work pool](/concepts/work-pools/) your worker can connect to.

 ## Add a user